smdaa/smdaa.github.io/content/post/building-an-rtl-sdr-fm-radio-from-scratch-in-c-part-1-the-usb-driver.md

 This configuration descriptor is not a fixed size like the device descriptor.
 It comes back as a chain: the configuration itself, then the interface, then one descriptor per endpoint, packed one after another in a single blob.

 Which leaves us not knowing how many bytes to ask for.
-The tidy way is to ask twice, first for the 9 byte header to read `wTotalLength` out of it, then for that many bytes.
-We will just hand it a 255 byte buffer and let it send whatever it has.
+The tidy way is to ask twice, first for the 9-byte header to read `wTotalLength` out of it, then for that many bytes.
+We will just hand it a 255-byte buffer and let it send whatever it has.

 The request is the same as before with a different `wValue`, type `02` for CONFIGURATION: